Sillybutts/SillyMaxx1400/README.md

 The SillyMaxx 1400 is a homemade shell for the Nerf Titan air blaster.
 This design takes the air tank and air pump of the Titan, and puts it into a shell modelled after the Larami SuperMaxx 500 and Larami SuperMaxx 2000 (later called the Supermaxx 5000, produced by Nerf).

+The main idea for the blaster was that Titans are a semi-common, high power air blaster, that most people don't use due to their size and ammo unavailability.
+This design makes the Titan smaller, and lets you use many different types of common ammo, like full length darts, short darts, Mega XL, Mega, and Rival.

-MegaXL Performance using the included barrel: 115 avg out of Trivictus barrel, 12 pumps (stock Titan OPRV goes off at 12).
+MegaXL Performance using the Mega XL barrel: 115 avg out of Trivictus barrel, 12 pumps (stock Titan OPRV goes off at 12).

-You can still use original Titan missiles/rockets with the included barrels.
+You can still use original Titan missiles/rockets with the included barrels, they slide over the outside of the barrel.

 This blaster is not as cleanly assembled as my other designs.
 It was mainly made as a personal project.
 It is still not *hard* to build, but its certainly more involved than building a printed blaster straight from a hardware kit.
 There is glue.